 Physical effort causes electrolyte imbalances

-Consistent physical effort increases the basal metabolism during the rest period
+Consistent physical effort improves the basal metabolism

 Keep a steady rhythm (cadence) when exercising

 The more complex an exercise is, the quicker you fatigue your central nervous system.
 This is because the movements require more concentration and attention.
 To delay fatigue, it’s essential to have a rhythmic movement pattern.
 A constant and stereotypical cadence and tempo can provide effort economy, enabling you to exercise for longer.